 My favorite travel rewards card for many years has been the Starwood Preferred Guest® Credit Card from American Express.
 The reason is the combination of flexibility and value.
 This is the only annual fee card that I’ve kept consistently over the last 5+ years.
 Why?

-- When redeeming towards hotel stays, you can get 2-6 cents of value per point, more than often the value you’d get from airline miles/
+- When redeeming towards hotel stays, you can get 2-6 cents of value per point, more than often the value you’d get from airline miles.
+Get free stays in hotels that otherwise charge $300+ a night.

-- You can “top off” a variety of frequent flier accounts to get to that coveted reward ticket level.
+- Easy transfers mean you can “top off” a frequent flier account to get to that coveted reward ticket level.
 Your miles aren’t worth anything until you actually use them!

 - You can convert just a few miles to keep your other miles from expiring.